red-list-ecosystem/redlistr/README.md

 [![Build Status](https://travis-ci.org/red-list-ecosystem/redlistr.svg?branch=master)](https://travis-ci.org/red-list-ecosystem/redlistr)

+`redlistr` is an R package that contains a set of tools suitable for calculating the metrics required for making assessments of species and ecosystems against the IUCN Red List of Threatened Species and the IUCN Red List of Ecosystems categories and criteria.The paper describing `redlistr` has been published on Ecography and is available [here](https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.04143).

 > important note: [rredlist](https://github.com/ropensci/rredlist) is a different package that works with the IUCN Red List of Threatened Species' API.

 Overview